Fast-Track Cities HIV anti-stigma work

 Internal stigma: We will create a course outline.
 The course will be adaptable for different communities, cultures and contexts.
 We will develop the course with HIV organisations and people from the community.
 We will then invite organisations to bid to deliver the course to the people they serve.

-Stigma in the NHS and other public services: We will commission an organisation to create an HIV-friendly charter.
-The charter will include a training pack and a communications pack.
-This organisation will use a design group to inform the process.
-The design group will be made up of representatives from the community, NHS organisations, Health Education England and others.
-The organisation will pilot the charter in a few NHS organisations to test the charter, and to learn from its development.
+Stigma in the NHS and other public services: We will commission an organisation to create an HIV-friendly charter, working with representatives from the HIV community, NHS and London boroughs, Health Education England and the voluntary sector.
+We will pilot the charter in a few NHS organisations first to test and develop it.

-Stigma in society: We will commission work to set a baseline on the public’s knowledge and attitudes to HIV.
-We will use the support of marketing professionals and people with social movement expertise.
+Stigma in society: We will commission a survey to set a baseline on the public’s knowledge and attitudes towards HIV.
+We will use this data to design work to tackle stigma and discrimination in London.
 The stigma group will invite organisations that run existing campaigns to get involved.
-We will develop a hashtag for this work, so that we can track and evaluate how the message spreads.

 We want to keep everyone up to date with this work and need people to get involved, so please email us at email@example.com.

-Look out for our monthly newsletter/update or add yourself to our mailing list here: http://bit.ly/2TV4ADx.
+Look out for our monthly newsletter or add yourself to our mailing list here: http://bit.ly/2TV4ADx.